jessica-mitchell/nest-simulator/doc/index.rst

 ***********************************************

 This file is purposoly modified poorly.
-So let's make bad sentence, with many, problems. nest can be used to do it.
+So let's make bad sentence, with many, problems.
+- and here is a very long and run on sentence that should be notd in some respects to not being a very very good sentence and someone should have stopped this a long while a go nest can be used to do it.
 Let's try policeman and she's all that.
 I simply don't understadn

 +------------------------------------+---------------------------------------+